Julio Bocca: Early life and career

-In 1990 he created his own ballet company, the Ballet Argentino, which performs regularly in theatres around the globe.
+In 1990, he created his own ballet company, the Ballet Argentino, which performs regularly in theatres around the globe.
 Bocca often collaborates with the Argentine dancer Eleonora Cassano.
 From 1997 to 2001 Bocca's dance partner with the Ballet Argentino was Luciana Paris.

 In 2000 Julio Bocca participated in the international Millennium Day event, dancing in Ushuaia with Cassano and the Ballet Argentino in a performance broadcast to the whole world.

 Julio Bocca has also mixed ballet dancing with tango, a combination that has been very well received by the public.
-In 1998 he appeared in the film Tango, no me dejes nunca (English title: Tango), which gained him a new audience.
+In 1998, he appeared in the film Tango, no me dejes nunca (English title: Tango), which gained him a new audience.
 In combining ballet with tango, he has often worked with the tango choreographer Ana Maria Stekelman.
 Bocca's repertoire with Ballet Argentino also includes contemporary, jazz, ballroom and modern styles of dancing.

 In 2000, he appeared in Fosse, a Broadway musical showcasing the work of choreographer Bob Fosse.

 Bocca danced his farewell performance with ballerina Alessandra Ferri in the American Ballet Theatre's production of Manon on June 22 and 23, 2006.
 He continued to perform with his Ballet Argentino until his retirement from dancing at the end of 2007.

 His biography, Julio Bocca, La Vida en Danza, by the French journalist Angeline Montoya, was published in Argentina in March 2007 by the Spanish publisher Aguilar.

 He was named director of the Ballet Nacional SODRE by Uruguay's president José Mujica in March 2010.

 Bocca served as a president of the jury at the Prix de Lausanne ballet competition in 2016.

+In 2017 Bocca was one of the juries at the Benois de la Danse.